-This site saw a significant drop in surveys due to changes in volunteers and staff.
-We have identified some inconsistencies in the way the data is being collected and inputted into the system, so a training refresher will be held in the coming months to ensure accurate data collection.
+This site saw a significant drop in surveys due to changes in volunteers and staff earlier in the year.
+We also identified some inconsistencies in the way the data is being collected and inputted into the system, so a training refresher needs to be held in the coming months to ensure accurate data collection.